 Data recorded by the councils on CP-IS will be included in the extracts.
 They will be shared with health visitors and school nurses commissioned by our Public Health service so that the health and welfare of vulnerable children and young people in Cambridgeshire and Peterborough is protected during a period where face to face contact with statutory services is reduced.
 Further details can be found on the NHS Digital website.

-In order to assess eligibility for the COVID grant scheme, the councils have been authorised to access Department for Work and Pensions (DWP) and HMRC data normally used in the administering of the below:
+In order to assess eligibility for the Household support fund, the councils have been authorised to access Department for Work and Pensions (DWP) and HMRC data normally used in the administering of the below:

 - Housing Benefit (HB) and any associated counter fraud and error and overpayment recovery activity

 - Local Council Tax Reduction (LCTR) schemes and any associated recovery of LCTR errors

 - Local Welfare Provision (LWP)

 - Adult Social Care Financial Assessments (ASCFA)